fauu/Monmonde/README.md

   - Cons: the ecosystem.
 - Rust (native target)
   - ~~Wait for: improved compilation times.~~
-    - This appears to have already been solved to an extent by the Cranelift backend and the quality of rust-analyzer.
+    - This appears to have already been solved to an extent by the Cranelift backend and the mold linker.
 - D
   - Cons: the ecosystem.
 - Java